 - Define the IP source and destination addresses.

 - Create a VPN Tunnel dynamic object (policy-based VPNs only).

 You must define at least one IPsec policy for each VPN tunnel.
 If the same remote server or client requires access to more than one network behind a local FortiGate unit, the FortiGate unit must be configured with an IPsec policy for each network.
 Multiple policies may be required to configure redundant connections to a remote destination or control access to different services at different times.

 To ensure a secure connection, the FortiGate unit must evaluate IPSEC policies before ACCEPT and DENY security policies.
 Because the FortiGate unit reads policies starting at the top of the list, you must move all IPsec policies to the top of the list.
 When you define multiple IPsec policies for the same tunnel, you must reorder the IPsec policies that apply to the tunnel so that specific constraints can be evaluated before general constraints.

 When you define a route-based VPN, you create a virtual IPsec interface on the physical interface that connects to the remote peer.
 You create ordinary Accept security policies to enable traffic between the IPsec interface and the interface that connects to the private network.
 This makes configuration simpler than for policy-based VPNs, which require IPsec security policies.

+For more information on IPsec VPN, see the FortiOS Handbook in the Fortinet Document Library.
 See Managing policies for information on creating policies on your FortiManager.